 It's best to go with something you personally use or at least know a lot about.

-This way, it'll be much easier to position yourself as trustworthy, which is crucial to success — a recent study showed trust is more important than ever when it comes to buying decisions.
+This way, it'll be much easier to position yourself as trustworthy, which is crucial to success — studies show that trust is more important than ever when it comes to buying decisions.

 Assess your competition